saweeet/saweeet.github.io/content/en/cat-sitting.md

 ## Keys and security
 1. Wake the keypad by touching it.
 2. Enter your PIN: type the 4–12 digit PIN when all buttons are visible.
-3. Press the [*] button to complete—the door will unlock if the PIN is correct.
+3. Press the Tick button (bottom left) to complete—the door will unlock if the PIN is correct.
 You may leave the screen door unlocked.

 ---